SassDoc/sassdoc.github.io/annotations/index.md

 <p class="note  note--info"><strong>Note:</strong> remember that you can define annotations at a file level rather than on specific items, which can happen to be very useful when all items from a file share some traits (author, group, and so on...).
 To do so, please refer to <a href="/file-level-annotations/">File-level Annotations</a>.</p>

+## Comment Range

+Each annotated comment will include a `commentRange` object like so:

+{% highlight js %}
+{
+  start: 1,
+  end: 3
+}
+{% endhighlight %}

+...representing the start and end of the comment.

 ## Name

 Name of the documented item is self parsed, hence `@name` doesn't exist.